ZSShen/C-Common-Data-Structures/README.md

 ```
 That's all the related stuff!

-For detailed API usage, you can refer to the manual or check the demo programs.
+For detailed API usage, you can refer to the manual or check the `demo programs`.

 [CMake]:http://www.cmake.org/